-Electric vehicle charging stations will become more common throughout the United States in the coming 5 years as the National Infrastructure bill's budget gets allocated to local projects.
-The increase of these stations will allow less dependance on oil, better protection for our environment, and encourage economic development during wait times.
+Electric vehicle charging stations will become more common throughout the United States in the coming 10 years as demand rises and new models become available.
+An increase of electric vehicle charging stations will potentially boost tourism, better protection for our environment, and encourage economic development during wait times.
+However, it will require additional infrastructure to support the stations, especially in rural areas.

-NEW RESOURCE: In 2023, SRPC launched a new Municipal Guide to EV Charging Stations.
-Check it out here: https://arcq.is/yL1SL
+RESOURCE: In 2023, SRPC launched a new Municipal Guide to EV Charging Stations.
+Check it out here: https://arcg.is/yL1SL

 Municipality Electric Station Liquified Petroleum Gas

-Dover 6 0
+Dover 7 0

 Durham 5 0

 Farmington 0 1

 Newmarket 1 0

-Rochester 3 1
+Rochester 4 1

 Somersworth 5 0